ibm-cloud-docs/vmwaresolutions/vcenter/vc_orderinginstance.md

 If you want to add more capacity disks, select the **High performance with Intel Optane** checkbox.
 This option provides two extra capacity disk bays, which are useful for workloads that require less latency and higher IOPS throughput.

-The **High performance with Intel Optane** option is available only for the Skylake and Cascade Lake CPU models.
+The **High performance with Intel Optane** option is available only for vSphere 6.7u3 instances with the Skylake and Cascade Lake CPU models.
 {:note}

 #### Disk size for vSAN cache disks